ukiw200/challenges-23-24/README.md

 Open this folder in Visual Studio Code to easily work with the challenges.

+We advise you to complete the challenges in their numbered order.
+Start with the introduction challenges and then the git challenges.
+Afterwards the order can be freely chosen.

+## Working with markdown

 Every challenge is presented as a _markdown_ file.

 A markdown file is a text file that uses markup syntax to add formatting and structure to the text.
 It is often used to create documentation.